 Generally, if it cannot be seen or sensed from the air, a drone is not the answer

-What would you advise a land surveyor who is considering purchasing their first UAS?
-What should they look for in a professional drone?
+How would you advise a professional who is considering surveying with drones?
+What should they look for in a system?

-Kerr: I would suggest to look for the following: reliability, training and support, a 3cm/pixel or better resolution, survey accuracy (i-3 cm h, 5-10 cm v), flexibility in using survey controls, user -friendly software, think about power usage (considering a copter or fixed-wing UAv depending on the project), and a product that is ready to fly ‘out of the box’.
+Kerr: I would suggest they look for the following: reliability, training and support, a 3 cm/pixel or better resolution, survey accuracy (i-3 cm horizontal, 5-10 cm vertical), flexibility in using survey controls, user-friendly software, think about power usage (considering a copter or a fixed-wing drone depending on the project), and a product that is ready to fly ‘out of the box’.